-Forcing ON/OFF
+11.11.1 Forcing ON/OFF

 The buttons under the FORCE column are toggle buttons that can be used to test the working of the GPIOs or to turn them permanently off or on.
-These overide the working of the configured GPIOs.
+These override the operation of the configured GPIOs.